mirrexagon/lua-irc-engine/README.md

 When a message is received, it is first processed by a handler function.
 This function can either respond to the message, it can parse the message and return information, or both.
 They are stored in `irc.handlers`.

-They take the IRC object, a state variable, the sender of the message and the command parameters as a table.
+They take the IRC object, a state variable, the sender of the message, the command parameters as a table, and a table of IRCv3 tags, if the message had them.

 Here are some examples of how the message is broken up:
 ```lua